 While we love to moan about our weather, the reality is that we actually enjoy a pretty mild climate compared to most other countries.
 We don’t get hurricanes, typhoons or cyclones because they originate in tropical waters.
-But we do get storms as well as the tail-ends, or remnants, of hurricanes from across the Atlantic, as experienced recently with ex-Hurricane Helene and storms Ali and storm Bronagh.

 What is a hurricane force wind?

 Hurricane strength winds are defined as wind speeds over 74 mph, and our own British storms often blast us with wind speeds exceeding this, especially in exposed or highland areas.
 The majority of our storms occur in the autumn and winter, with this year’s storm Ciara proving the most destructive of the season so far.
 It’s important not to be complacent about the risk of injury and property damage, both during and after storms – so make sure you are properly prepared:

 - Pay attention to weather forecasts and warnings, and continue to check regularly.

 - If you are planning outdoor leisure pursuits or to carry out non-essential work outdoors, then cancel or rearrange your plans for another time.

 - If it is absolutely essential to be working outdoors, then make sure you are properly prepared with the correct clothing, equipment and make sure your family/friends/employer know what your plans are, where you will be and your expected return time.

 - At home, prepare your property.
 Make sure all garden furniture, play equipment and loose items outside are either tied down or brought inside to prevent it from smashing windows.
 There are many videos online to demonstrate the damage that a large trampoline sailing on storm winds can do.

 - Make sure all external windows and doors are properly shut and securely fastened, including garage doors.
 If you have shutters, close and secure them.

 - Expect and prepare for power cuts, keep torches handy.